Day 1 in Budapest

 Day 2 in Budapest

-This morning we recommend that you purchase our optional tour 'Budapest Absolute: All in One Walking Tour'.
+This morning we recommend that you purchase our optional tour 'Budapest City Walking Tour'.
 The tour begins at the Opera House with a short ride by Millennium metro (the first underground metro line in continental Europe) to reach Heroes' Square and City Park.
 Afterwards there is a visit of the Vajdahynyad Castle complex followed by a stop at the Szechenyi bath house where the guide will explain about Hungarian bath culture.
 Continuing on, you will see the areas of Deak Square, Elizabeth Square and St Stephen's Basilica before taking a break in a cafe for a taste of Hungary's pastry called 'retes,' which is a strudel.
 Following a short stroll along the Vaci pedestrian street and Vorsomarthy Square, you will head down to Danube Promenade for spectacular views of Gellert hill and Citadel, Buda Hill and the Buda Castle district.
 After a brief stop at the former municipal hall you will cross the famous Chain Bridge.
 Then you will climb up the stairs into the Buda Castle district to see the Royal Palace, Matthias church and Fisherman's Bastion.

 From Fisherman's Bastion, sip a glass of wine as you watch the sun set over Pest.
 Wander through the old cobbled stone streets while you wait for darkness to fall - the views of Parliament and the Chain Bridge illuminated at night are absolutely breathtaking!